khaosluis/The-Energynator/README.md

 ## HOW TO USE _THE ENERGYNATOR_
 - Download the repository locally.
 - Open energynator2.nb (Note you must have the software Wolfram Mathematica in order to open it).
 - At Wolfram Mathematica interface, set your local working directory at _SetDirectory[]_.
-Put it inside the brackets, between quotes and use double slashes (\\).
+Put it inside the brackets, between quotes and use double slashes.
 You MUST have the _tablaenergynator3.xlsx_ table there.
 - Set your desired input value (en Euro Cents) at _importe_.
 -On the WM menu, click _Evaluation_, then _Evaluate Notebook_.
 - Done!
 You'll have the results displayed on a visual table at the very end of the code.